cgsdfc/GraduateDesign/paper/DCGM.md

 $V$ is the vocab size.
 There is no hidden layer size.
-The recurrence seed is $h_0 = 0$, the zero vector. aThe probability of the next word is obtained by:
+The recurrence seed is $h_0 = 0$, the zero vector.

+The probability of the next word is obtained by:
 \begin{align}
     P(s_t = w|s_1,\cdots,s_{t-1}=\frac{\exp(o_{tw})}{\sum_{v=1}^{V}\exp(o_{tv})})
 \end{align}